stkent/iOS-Dependency-Injection-Workshop/part2-refactor/guide.md

 ## Step 4: Create real implementations

-- In the `OrderingAPI` class: add conformance to the `OrderingAPI` protocol (you shouldn't need to add any new methods to do so).
+- In the `OrderingAPI` class: add conformance to the `IOrderingAPI` protocol (you shouldn't need to add any new methods to do so).
     ```swift
     extension OrderingAPI: IOrderingAPI {}
     ```